Vilma Paulauskienė

 Vilma Paulauskienė (née Domkutė, born 21 May 1966) is a Lithuanian chess player.
-She is winner of Lithuanian Women's Chess Championship (1990).
+She is the winner of Lithuanian Women's Chess Championship (1990).

 Biography

 From the late 1980s to the early 1990s, Vilma was one of the strongest female chess players in Lithuania.
 She is multiple medalist of the Lithuanian Women's Chess Championships, in which she won gold (1990), two silver (1986, 1987) and bronze (1989) medals.

 Vilma Paulauskienė played for Lithuania in the European Women's Team Chess Championships: